egthack/onchain-dex/README.md

 Want to try RiseX immediately?
 Follow these simple steps:

 1. Visit our **[Live Demo](https://main.d20nbutm7dylce.amplifyapp.com/)**
-2. Connect your MetaMask wallet to RISE Sepolia testnet (Chain ID: 11155931)
+2. Connect your MetaMask wallet to RISE Sepolia testnet
 3. Use the built-in Faucet to get test tokens
+4. Deposit a test token in the Vault
-4. Start trading with market and limit orders!
+5. Start trading with market and limit orders!

-## 5. Complete Setup & Deployment Guide
+## 5. Setup & Deployment Guide

 For developers who want to set up the full project locally or deploy their own instance: